CLASS: A Design Framework for building Intelligent Tutoring Systems based on Learning Science principles: Background

 \subsection{Large Language Models}

-The development of LLMs has further revolutionized the field of \its.
-These LLMs have demonstrated remarkable abilities to generate human-like text and understand complex language patterns, making them well-suited for creating \its that can engage with students in a more natural and interactive manner.
-Recent advances enabled the training of LLMs on a massive scale, such as GPT-4 \cite{gpt4sparkai} from OpenAI with 1 trillion parameters or PaLM \cite{chowdhery2022palm} from Google with 540 billion parameters.
-However, smaller language models, such as LLaMA \cite{touvron2023llama}, have yet still proven to achieve competitive performance.
-They have advantages of being highly customizable, safer to deploy and less costly.
-Currently to our knowledge, the practice of training a custom language model for \its has remain under-explored.
-To our knowledge, most large language model based \its are simply using large model APIs and prompting, which restrict scalability and can result in a paywall.
+LLMs have demonstrated remarkable abilities in generating human-like text and comprehending complex language patterns, making them well-suited for creating \its that can engage with students in a more natural and interactive manner.
+Recent advances in Natural Language processing have enabled the training of LLMs on a massive scale, such as GPT-4 \cite{gpt4sparkai} from OpenAI or PaLM \cite{chowdhery2022palm} from Google.
+However, smaller language models, such as LLaMA \cite{touvron2023llama} from Meta, have also demonstrated competitive performance, offering an advantage of increased customizability, safer deployment and reduced costs.
+To our knowledge, the practice of training a custom language model for \its remains under-explored, as most LLM-based \its simply utilize APIs of LLMs with prompting strategy, which can restrict its scalability and impose a paywall.

-In order to take the benefits of training custom language models, we use Vicuna-13b \cite{vicuna2023}, an open-source transformer-based language model with 13 billion parameters, to develop \botname.
-Vicuna-13b is created by fine-tuning a foundation model LLaMA using ShareGPT dataset which contains approximately 70K user-shared conversations.
+In order to take the advantage of training custom language models for \itsns, we use Vicuna-13b \cite{vicuna2023}, an open-source language model with 13 billion parameters, to develop \botname.
 An essential aspect of utilizing Vicuna model is the instruction-based training process \cite{instructgpt}, which allows the model to learn from explicit instructions provided during the fine-tuning stages.
 This instruction-based training enables \botname to better comprehend user intentions and then generate appropriate responses accordingly.